Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA

 We assume that the Zero Age Main Sequence (ZAMS) masses, orbital periods and eccentricities for each binary are independently distributed.
-We choose primary masses following \citet{Kroupa2001}, a flat mass ratio distribution \citep{Mazeh1992, Goldberg1994}, a log-uniform period distribution following Opik's Law, and a uniform eccentricity distribution following \cite{Geller2019}.
+We choose primary masses following \citet{Kroupa2001}, a flat mass ratio distribution \citep{Mazeh1992, Goldberg1994} and a uniform eccentricity distribution following \cite{Geller2019}.
+For our simulations which follow a metallicity-dependent binary fraction (model FZ), a skewed log-normal orbital period distribution is sampled in accordance with the metallicity-dependent companion frequency of \citet{Moe2021} as discussed in Section \ref{subsec:metbinfrac}.
+For our simulations which assume a constant 50\% binary fraction (model F50), we use a log-uniform period distribution following Opik's Law similar to previous studies \citep[e.g.][]{Nelemans2001a, Toonen2012, Korol2017, Lamberts2019}.
+We assume a $100\%$ binary fraction in the F50 COSMIC simulations to reduce computation time and scale the simulations to a constant $50\%$ binary fraction in a post-processing scheme.
 We initialize all binaries with the same evolution time of $13.7\,\rm{Gyr}$ to capture all potential evolution within a Hubble time.
-We assume a $100\%$ binary fraction in our COSMIC simulations to reduce computation time and scale the simulations to models which assume a constant $50\%$ binary fraction (model F50) or a metallicity-dependent binary fraction (model FZ) in a post-processing scheme.
+Although we simulate binaries across the full orbital period distribution, we discard DWD binaries which form with separations $a\geq 1000\,R_\odot$ during post-processing, since these are unlikely to evolve into the LISA band by present day.